yithium/SearchProgram/README.md

 * searchUnordered function added
 * searchClosest function added
 * Fix program to work with CLI(command line interface)

-# Things needed to be done
+* Added indexing of Data Value to reduce search time at the cost of memory

-* Create additional test data
+* Added test data generation script
-* Revamp program design